noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

-- writing 12 pm into hour register turns to 12 am and vice versa. apparently cia constantly monitors writes to hour register and mechanically flips am/pm bit whenever hour value changes to 12, no matter whether value is poked in from outside or is result of carryover from minutes register.
+- writing 12 pm into hour register turns to 12 am and vice versa. apparently cia constantly monitors writes to hour register and mechanically flips am/pm bit whenever hour value changes to 12, no matter whether value is poked in from outside or is result of carry from minutes register.
   (->hour-test.prg)
 - (*) Wikipedia says: Due to a bug in many 6526s, the alarm IRQ would not always occur when the seconds component of the alarm time is exactly zero.
 The